40Cakes/pokebot-gen3/Readme.md

 # 📖 Preamble

-Although the bot is essentially frame perfect, (by default) it will attempt to perform most actions, as if a human were playing to make shiny hunts as representative as possible, some examples:
+The bot is frame perfect and can cheat by reading data from any point in memory.
+By default it will attempt to perform most actions, as if a human were playing to make gameplay as representative as possible, some examples:
-- Starter Pokémon are generated just _1 frame_ after confirming the starter selection, the bot will wait until the battle begins, and the starter Pokémon sprite is visible
+- Starter Pokémon are generated just _1 frame_ after confirming the starter selection, the bot will wait until the battle begins, and the starter Pokémon sprite is visible before resetting
 - It's possible to peek inside un-hatched eggs to view stats and shininess as soon as they're received from the daycare, the bot will wait until the eggs are fully hatched before checking and logging
 - These are intentional design decisions, bot [cheats](#cheatsyml---cheats-config) can be used to bypass them (in most cases)

-This project is the result of a bored holiday, I am by no means a professional Python developer, so I apologise for the very scuffed code you have just stumbled upon.
-This was a huge learning experience, and it goes without saying that this code comes with no warranty™.

 ***
 # ⚠ Photosensitivity Warning